 Whenever any potential conflict of interest exists or arises between our general partner or any of its affiliates and us or any of our partners, our general partner resolves that conflict.
-Our Amended and Restated Agreement of Limited Partnership requires our general partner to seek approval of a majority of the members of the Advisory Committee of the general partner of our general partner as to a proposed resolution of the conflict.
+Our Partnership Agreement requires our general partner to seek approval of a majority of the members of the Advisory Committee of the general partner of our general partner as to a proposed resolution of the conflict.
 In addition to approval by the Advisory Committee the resolution of the conflict of interest must also be fair and reasonable to us.
 Any resolution of a conflict of interest shall also be conclusively deemed fair and reasonable to us if such resolution is: